 Kevin Myers interviews some of those people returning to Belfast.
 The general feeling is that the camps were overcrowded and the staff were not able to cope with such numbers, although they did the best they could.
 One man returning from the Gormanston Camp in County Meath was unhappy to be housed in a marquee with soaking blankets for cover.
 Another returning woman is angry there was no food for the children.

 Barry Linnane interviews a Protestant woman forced out of her home.
 Threatened for two years, she had to get out for the safety of her children.
 She is entirely dependent on charity and voluntary help and had no idea what the future holds.

-One young woman is unhappy about the lack of official support for refugees
+One young woman is unhappy about the lack of official support.

 The people are giving it but the welfare and the government have done nothing for them.

 An RTÉ News broadcast on 13 August 1971.
-The reporters are report by Kevin Myers and Barry Linnane.
+The reporters are Kevin Myers and Barry Linnane.